 Obama said the two sides needed to “negotiate seriously and in good faith,” and stressed his intention “to hold both sides accountable for actions that undermine trust during the talks,” according to a statement put out by the White House following the call.

 The statement also noted that Obama looked forward to hosting Abbas at the White House in the near feature, making official a meeting reported for weeks to be in the works.

-Obama was joined in welcoming the start of indirect talks by the
+Joining Obama in welcoming the start of indirect talks was the Quartet, which is made up of the US, EU, UN and Russia.

-The group, meeting in New York

-Tuesday, put out a statement calling
+The group, meeting in New York on Tuesday, put out a statement calling

 the new discussions “a significant step toward direct, bilateral

-negotiations and comprehensive peace in
+negotiations and comprehensive peace in the Middle East.”

 The Quartet also called for “good faith” talks and urged “all concerned

-to promote an atmosphere conducive to the talks and to act on the basis of previous agreements and obligations.”
+to promote an atmosphere conducive to the talks and to act on the basis

+previous agreements and obligations.”